 - Transaction Log Files – By doing backups of Transaction LOG file frequently.

 - Restore the SQL database from backups available when required.

 SQL Server Enterprise Edition encourages Always-On Database Availability Groups innovation which ensures SQL databases by performing programmed failover.
 With SQL Server 2017 Standard version Basic Availability Groups, a manager can deal with a solitary database.
 Tell us how it functions:

-- Always On Availability Groups Can works with Pacemaker on Linux/Windows Server/Windows Failover Cluster.
+- Always On Availability Groups Can work with Pacemaker on Linux/Windows Server/Windows Failover Cluster.

-- Always On Availability Groups provides synchronization with the secondary SQL server database also a asynchronised database for the disaster recovery.
+- Always On Availability Groups provides synchronization with the secondary SQL server database also an asynchronised database for disaster recovery.

-- Always On Availability Groups takes the primary SQL database backups and recover it to another system safely (It can be more than one system).
+- Always On Availability Groups takes the primary SQL database backups and recovers them to another system safely (It can be more than one system).

 - When the Always-On Availability Group is begun, it sends all the primary database transactions to the secondary SQL databases.